PinsonJulien/EAFC-Web-Development-Exam-Project-Frontend/README.md

 ### Backend features that aren't implemented

 ## Urgent todo :
-- Fix user storage to be on ID.

-- AuthStore should only store the user id in local storage and perform a getById on instantiation.
-This will ensure the right user is logged in and no personal data is locally stored.
-If the UserApiService got an authorization error, the store will trigger the logout().

 - Fix missing image when the user doesn't have one / ui and cards.
 - Last login check if null.